Embotics/Scenarios/Enable-Requesters-to-Choose-Apps-to-Deploy-on-Kubernetes-Cluster/README.md

 ## Submit a change request

-1. In Commander or the Service Portal, select a Kubernetes managed system and run the **Request Change** command.
+1. In Commander or the Service Portal, select a Kubernetes cloud account and run the **Request Change** command.
 2. In the Select Change Request dialog, click **Install Apps**.
 3. Complete the request form by selecting an application to install and click **OK**.
    The chosen application is installed on the selected Kubernetes cluster.